-The percentage variation sought is 13.9% or 33.97m2
+The percentage variation sought is 2.3% for the proposed development.

-2. NSW Land and Environment Court Case Law
+NSW Land and Environment Court Case Law

 Several key Land and Environment Court (NSW LEC) judgements have refined the manner in which variations to development standards are required to be approached.
 The key findings and direction of each of these matters are outlined in the following discussion.